kp4rx/hl2-xpa125b/README.md

 More Information may be available at [kp4rx.com](https://kp4rx.com).
 If you need assitance you can reach me at {myfirstname}@kp4rx.com.

 ## License
 You may use, modify, and/or redistribute the code and produce the hardware for personal use or for profit as long as you make reference to this Repository and it's author.
-You are more than welcome to submit changes and modifications to the repo as long as the main purpose doesn'gets lost.
+You are more than welcome to submit changes and modifications to the repo as long as the main purpose doesn't gets lost.

 73 de KP4RX - Ramon L. Ramos